kosail/Aria/README.md

 ## 🌺 Goal of this project:

 **Aria’s mission is simple:**
-To bring peace, calm, and ambient beauty — to more people, on more platforms.
+To bring peace, calm, and ambient beauty to more people, on more platforms.
 Blanket is currently only available for Linux, and I wanted to bring it to the rest of the world.

 This isn’t a fork or a reimplementation.
 It’s a handcrafted tribute.

-A quiet attempt to capture the essence of **Blanket**, but retold with different tools, for different platforms, and with a different heartbeat — mine.
+A quiet attempt to capture the essence of **Blanket**, but retold with different tools, for different platforms, and with a different heartbeat (mine).

 ---